vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

   }
 }
 </pre>
-This model might be complex, so one typically use it as a second-phase expression, only scoring the the highest ranking documents from the `first-phase` expression.
+This model might be complex, so one typically use it as a `second-phase` expression, only scoring the highest ranking documents from the `first-phase` expression.

 ![Architecture](/assets/2023-03-31-tailoring-frozen-embeddings-with-vespa/image5.png)